urbit/urbit/pkg/hs/urbit-uruk/skew.md

 since you can see the jet registrations in the value of the functions, you do not need to compute directly on SKEW, but instead on any structure which has a bijection with it.
-The run time system can use a data structure which is a sum type of S, K, E, W along with all recognized opcodes since `(E E %add ...)` can be recognized, and turned back into its raw SKEW value when needed.
+The run time system can use a data structure which is a sum type of S, K, E, W along with all recognized opcodes since `(E E %add ...)` is a value which can be statically recognized, and turned back into its raw SKEW value when needed.

 But why is SKEW so much faster than Nock 4K?
 Lambda lifting and supercombinators do help.
 The ability to have data jets helps a bit.
 Having jets for common control flow combinators like the Turner combinators help a bit.
-But the main speedup is that SKEW is neither doing multiple layers of indirect pointer chasing to find the target of a function call, nor is it allocating multiple times on every function call!
+But the main speedup is that SKEW is neither doing multiple layers of indirect pointer chasing to find the target of a function call, nor is it allocating multiple times on every function call, nor are there hash table lookups in the execution path!

 In SKEW, function dispatch is either a direct jump (in the case of calling a jet) or a single indirect pointer jump (all other cases).
-Unlike in Nock 4K, there is no dynamic scope: a Nock 4K function requires all functions that it could call to be passed in a tree data structure and looked up by address, but a SKEW function is compiled against the specific instances of functions that it calls.
+Unlike in Nock 4K, there is no dynamic scope: a Nock 4K function requires all functions that it could call to be passed in a tree data structure and looked up by linked-list traversal, but a SKEW function is compiled against the specific instances of functions that it calls.
 We can sympathize with how Nock 4K used dynamic scoping as part of its strategy to implement serializable closures, but SKEW meets those serialization requirements in a different way which doesn't pay the dynamic lookup tax.

 Urbit has a history of using the [Ackermann function][ackermann] in its documentation.
 Let's benchmark it on both systems, as this is a more direct